keeno12/intro-web-scraping/README.md

 ##### Pandas

-We'll use [pandas](https://pandas.pydata.org/) to do some analysis and visulizations on our data
+We'll use [pandas](https://pandas.pydata.org/) to do some analysis and visualizations on our data

 ##### NLTK

 We'll use [NLTK](https://www.nltk.org/)(Natural Language Toolkit) to do some simple natural language processing on some text.

 ##### Google Colab

-We'll use google collab as our editor.
+We'll use google colab as our editor.
 It comes preinstalled with everything we need.

 ## Lets scrape data from the web!